Rayyan06/CCI_Essays/05_computer_skills.md

 MATLAB: Modelled heat loss for a Mug Warmer Intro to Engineering Design Project, simulated vehicle dynamics for an RC car project, and solved matrix equations for Engineering Coursework.

 KICAD: used for circuit board development.
 Went through the full process of making a schematic, adding symbols & footprints, laying out traces on circuit board and generating Gerber Files, ordering components and assembly from an online vendor.
+Familiar with Altium Designer Concepts.

 Programming Languages